ravishankarkumar/vidyamarg.com-zola/content/jee-neet/physics/_index.md

 description = "Comprehensive physics resources for JEE/NEET preparation."
 +++

-# Physics for JEE/NEET
+# Physics for JEE/NEET youtube videos

-Explore fundamental physics concepts with detailed chapters and practice problems.
+This page contains our youtube vodeos for physics lectures and associated materials.